Rizo11/Ecommerce/README.md

-This is a Ecommece project on Blazor WASM
+This is an Ecommece project on Blazor WASM